I-League 2020 Qualifiers: Mohammedan Sporting defeat Bhawanipore to clinch promotion | Goal.com

 Mohammedan custodian was forced into a few saves in the second half but Sankarlal Chakraborty's team failed to get back into the game.
 At the other end, former Gokulam Kerala winger Gani Nigan smashed home a volley to double his team's lead and push Bhawanipore further away from the contest.

-Priyant's most meaningful contribution came when he pulled off a spectacular save to deny a Jiten Murmu header from close-range.
+Priyant's most meaningful contribution came when he pulled off a spectacular save to deny a Jiten Murmu header from close-range in the 78th minutes.
+The Mohammedan defence stood firm in the last ten minutes to prevent late drama and secure qualification.

+In the first game of the day, ARA and Garhwal played out a 1-1 draw.
+Young Neeraj Bhandai broke the deadlock in the 17th minute and Surajit Seal equalised in the 83rd minute to share the spoils.